0xJs/OSCP_cheatsheet/README.md

 ```

 #### Find the offset
-1. Create a offset pattern.
+1. Create a offset pattern with the amount of bytes the program crashed.
+   Use a couple more tho!

 ```/usr/share/Metasploit-framework/tools/exploit/pattern_create.rb -l <length>```